Slick9000/docker-on-termux/README.md

 these are all of the setup tips i can provide for setting up [alpine](https://www.alpinelinux.org) through [qemu](https://www.qemu.org) in [termux](https://github.com/termux/termux-app), with [docker](https://www.docker.com), [vim](https://www.vim.org), [tmux](https://github.com/tmux/tmux/wiki), [python](https://www.python.org), [ngrok](https://ngrok.io), [curl](https://curl.se) as well as [micro](https://micro-editor.github.io). i use this setup everyday, and it runs flawlessly once all set up. give it a try yourself if you'd like.

-of course, it is also possible to set up a desktop environment or window manager for [alpine](https://www.alpinelinux.org) and view it through vnc, but personally i don't use one and just stick to the shell. this was also made to assist with things that may be difficult to understand and setup in [qemu](https://www.qemu.org) and [alpine](https://www.alpinelinux.org) for most users.
+of course, it is also possible to set up a desktop environment or window manager for [alpine](https://www.alpinelinux.org) and view it through vnc, but personally i don't use one and just stick to the shell. this was also made to assist with things that may be difficult to understand and setup in [qemu](https://www.qemu.org) and [alpine](https://www.alpinelinux.org) for most users, as i personally had a hard time when i first set it up and didn't want that for anyone else.

 there's several tutorials on how to do so however, and a list of compatible desktop environments can be found here on the [official alpine wiki](https://wiki.alpinelinux.org/wiki/Desktop_environments_and_Window_managers)!